How to Make Beeswax Candles

 8. Enjoy your nontoxic, air purifying, homemade candle!

 I’m burning one right now as I type, and **SPOILER ALERT** also plan to give a few as gifts this holiday season.
 Aren’t they adorable?

-Burning: Heather also advises allowing the candle to burn long enough for the wax to melt all the way to the sides of the jars.
+Burning: The first time you burn your beeswax candle, you may want to allow it to burn long enough for the wax to melt all the way to the sides of the jars.
 This should prevent tunneling (when only the middle of the candle burns, leaving a wall of wax around the edges).